 Depending on the domain, the data could derive from various sources such as laboratory testing, field trials, social science research and various observations.
 One of the major problems in these kinds of projects is the uncertainty of what will happen to the data after it is analysed, and the project has finished.
-In fact, the majority of data created can be of high value for other researchers, but because it is either stored on local servers and/or miss crucial metadata, its potential value is lost.
+In fact, the majority of data created can be of high value for other researchers, but because it is either stored on local servers and/or missing crucial metadata, its potential value is lost.

-In this context, all partners of OPTIMAI's consortium adhere to sound data management principles in order to ensure that the meaningful data collected, processed and/or generated throughout the duration of the project is well-managed, archived and preserved, in line with the Guidelines on Data Management in Horizon 2020.
+In this context, all partners of OPTIMAI's consortium adhere to sound data management principles in order to ensure that the meaningful data collected, processed and/or generated throughout the duration of the project is well-managed, archived and preserved, in line with the Guidelines on Data Management in Horizon 20201.
 OPTIMAI is also participating in the Open Research Data Pilot.
-Therefore, a comprehensive data management plan (DMP) is essential and must be delivered early in the project, fully describing the procedures for ensuring that the data management process complies with National (Greece, UK and Spain) and EU Legislation.
+The purpose of the OPTIMAI Data management Plan (DMP) is to support the data management life cycle for all data that will be collected, processed or generated by the project according to the Guidelines on FAIR Data Management in Horizon 2020 [1].
+Therefore, a comprehensive DMP is essential and must be delivered early in the project, fully describing the procedures for ensuring that the data management process complies with National (Greece, UK and Spain) and EU Legislation.